-Mr. Piaskowy is a Communication Specialist for the Land Tenure and Property Rights Division at USAID.
-He oversees implementation of the Division’s communication strategy and management of all related project documentation activities.
-Prior to joining USAID, Piaskowy spent eight years managing development programs focused on communications, policy, training, and technology under two USG domestic programs in the public health and housing sectors.
-He holds a Bachelor’s Degree in Urban Planning and Development from Ball State University and is currently pursuing a masters degree in International Service at American University.
-He has studied or worked in Ethiopia, Kenya, India, Italy, Japan, Spain, Sri Lanka and Timor-Leste.
-Outside of professional endeavors, Tony enjoys architecture, music, yoga and wine.
+Anthony Piaskowy Mr. Piaskowy has served as a Land Tenure, Communications and Learning Specialist in the Land Tenure and Resource Management Office at USAID since 2011.
+He serves as a project manager of all evaluation, research and pilot activities for the office, and oversees implementation of communication and learning strategies.
+Prior to joining USAID, Mr. Piaskowy spent eight years managing U.S. domestic community development programs in the public health, economic development and housing sectors.
+He holds a bachelor’s degree in Urban Planning and Development from Ball State University and a master's degree in International Service from American University.
+Mr. Piaskowy has conducted field research in Latin America and Asia and has focused more recently on urban development issues in East Africa.
+Outside of professional endeavors, Tony enjoys architecture, music, coffee and yoga.
 Contact Anthony Piaskowy.

 Dan Raciazek Mr. Raciazek is the Office Manager in USAID’s Land Tenure and Resource Management Office.
 He has served USAID since 2010, most recently in USAID’s Bureau for Food Security.
 Mr. Raciazek plays a critical role ensuring that all office staff have the support needed to enable mission success handling day to day activities including travel, records management, and logistics.
 Prior to joining USAID, he was employed with Lockheed Martin and provided operations support including training, logistics, and communications throughout the corporation.
 Contact Dan Raciazek.